IonutParau/vx_standard_format/STANDARD.md

 This object should have 2 fields (though each one can be optionally not mentioned and instead replaced with a default):
 - `A`, which is an indentifier for the remake that encoded this.
 Used for preprocessors (more on that later).
 Should default to the string `modularcm`.
-- `GT`, which meas grid-type.
+- `GT`, which means grid-type.
 The string `fixed` means a fixed grid, while `dynamic` means a dynamic grid.
 It should default to `fixed`.

 If it is not mentioned, the default one is used, which has the defaults of those 2 fields.